dylanonelson/redux-endpoints/README.md

 #### `endpoint.actionCreators.request`

 Creates an `request` action.
 The action type is named and namespaced according to the `name` of your endpoint.
 E.g. in the code above, `resourceApi/MAKE_RESOURCE_API_REQUEST`.
-Takes as its arguments the colon-delimited url parameters in the `url` of your endpoint.
+Takes as its arguments the colon-prefixed url parameters in the `url` of your endpoint.
 E.g. in the code above:

 ```javascript
 const id = 1000;